vyos/vyos-documentation/docs/interfaces/pppoe.rst

 VyOS 1.3 (equuleus) supports DHCPv6-PD.
 DHCPv6 Prefix Delegation is supported by most ISPs who provide native IPv6 for consumers on fixed networks.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation length <length>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> length <length>

    Some ISPs by default only delegate a /64 prefix.
-To request for a specific prefix size use this option to request for a bigger delegation.
+To request for a specific prefix size use this option to request for a bigger delegation for this pd `<id>`.
 This value is in the range from 32 - 64 so you could request up to /32 down to a /64 delegation.

+   Default value is 64.

-.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option prefix-delegation interface <prefix-interface> address <local-addr>
+.. cfgcmd:: set interfaces pppoe <interface> dhcpv6-option pd <id> interface <prefix-interface> address <local-addr>

    This statement specifies the interface address used locally on the interfcae where the prefix has been delegated to.
 ID must be a decimal integer.